sagnikc395/web.beginners/docs/eslint-prettier-precommit-hooks.md

 - create a prettierignore file in the root of the project.
 - folders where we dont want to run prettier.
 - `npx prettier . --write` -> mutate the files and add our config rules.
+- make sure to prettier to override eslint config; otherwise it will complain.
+-

 ### pre-commit hooks: